 Sunday School is a special place to grow in God’s love, focusing on the teachings and examples of Jesus as guided by the Gospel.
-Sunday School is offered most Sundays from September through June (see church calendar for up-to-date schedule, calendar) Drop-off begins at 9:30 am; the daily Bible lesson begins promptly at 9:45 am, followed by a fun opportunity to respond to the lesson.
-Each year, we custom build our curriculum to meet the needs and interests of this group that spans kindergarten through 4th grade, by offering a very popular Lego Bible study program, Building Faith Brick by Brick, crafts, cooking and service projects.
-For example, we studied prayer over the course of a recent Lenten season, in a special program inspired by Anne Lamott’s book, Help Thanks Wow.
+Sunday School is offered most Sundays from September through June (see calendar) Drop-off begins at 9:30 am; the daily Bible lesson begins promptly at 9:45 am, followed by an opportunity to respond to the lesson.
+Each year, we custom build our curriculum to meet the needs of our Sunday School kids.
 We also keep favorite St. Thomas Sunday School traditions, like celebrating Kings’ Day by baking Galette des Rois for the whole parish to enjoy.
-St. Thomas’ children are always welcome in church, and each week, when Sunday School ends around 10:30 am, children are escorted to the “big church” to join their parents and the rest of the congregation for the Eucharist.
+St. Thomas’ children are always welcome in church, and each week, when Sunday School ends at 10:30 am, children are escorted to the “big church” to join their parents and the rest of the congregation for the Eucharist.
 Children also enjoy the fellowship of our weekly coffee hour.

-Junior Youth Group meets in our Heathcote Hall boardroom most Sundays during the school year at 9:45 am, calendar.
-This group is offered for kids in grades 5-8.
+Junior Youth Group meets in our Heathcote Hall boardroom most Sundays during the school year at 9:45 am.
 Under the leadership of a dedicated team of volunteer teachers, the JYG explores foundational theology through a series of amusing and thought-provoking videos and activities, after which they join the congregation for the Eucharist.
 In addition, Junior Youth Group offers special field trips, community service and other activities to build a tight-knit and mutually supportive community of younger teenagers.

 Senior Youth are encouraged to participate fully in the life of the congregation.
 St. Thomas offers a wide variety of service programs, as well as special clergy-led activities for older teens, like dinners and discussion groups organized in response to the particular interests and needs expressed by our high school students.

-Confirmation class, open to high school students, will be convened for intensive exploration and discernment in the months leading up to the next Bishop’s visit, probably in 2017.
+Confirmation class, open to high school students, will be convened for intensive exploration and discernment in the months leading up to the next Bishop’s visit.

-Children’s Choir, under the direction of our Director of Music, Eric Milnes, will launch this fall.
+Children’s Choir, under the direction of our Director of Music, Eric Milnes, meets most Sundays during the school year (calendar).
 Liturgical music is integral to our worship and the children’s choir seeks to provide an opportunity for elementary and middle school-aged children to experience a variety of sacred music traditions.
-Children’s Choir will meet for short rehearsals in Heathcote Hall at about 11:30 am on the first and third Sundays each month, consult the calendar for meeting dates, calendar.
-The Children’s Choir will present a musical selection at Second Sunday services.
+Children’s Choir meets for short rehearsals in Heathcote Hall after the 10am service in the church.
+The Children’s Choir often presents a musical selection at Second Sunday services.
 Please note that regular attendance at rehearsals is expected of Children’s Choir members.